 Transport Path.
 Defined by a Receipt and a Delivery point (e.g. Katy – HSC).

-Reference Periods (Start Date and End Date)
+Reference Periods (Start Date and End Date).
+No tokenized references will be used.

 Volume (MMBtu/d) or Maximum Daily Withdrawal Quantity (MDWQ).
 The volume will be further defined in the “Long Description” describing the relationship to the following terms: